 1. Ductless Heat Pump

-When it comes to ductless heat pump systems, you need to make sure that your basement is completely finished before you install this type of system since they require hard-wiring into your electrical system.
+For ductless heat pump systems, you need to make sure that your basement is completely finished before you install this type of system since they require hard-wiring into your electrical system.
 It may seem like a pain for homeowners who have already started their project but setting up the wiring for your ductless heat pump is crucial!

-If you live in colder climates where temperatures reach subzero degrees then you will want use this basement heating option because it can heat up your home without using too much energy.
+If you live in colder climates where temperatures reach subzero degrees then you will want to use this basement heating option because it can heat up your home without using too much energy.

 2. Electric Radiant Floor Heating